vchlin/clone_cell/README.md

 - Similar to `std::cell::Cell`, this `Cell` is `!Sync`.
 - Since a new trait `PureClone` is used, there is no out-of-the-box support for types from third-party crates.

-## Soundness
+## Safety

-I believe this is sound, because `PureClone` is unsafe to implement.
+This is safe to use, because `PureClone` is an `unsafe` trait, and all `PureClone` implementations are checked.
 This trait is implemented for:
 - `Copy` types;
 - Types that perform a shallow clone such as `Rc` and `Weak`; and
 - Types whose `clone` methods are otherwise known to be safe, such as compound types that only contain `PureClone` types.

 See the [documentation] for more information.
 Please let me know if you find any soundness issues!